p1ng-request/docs/templates/Twilio/Twilio_Send_SMS.md

 **Author:** [Sriniketh Jayasendil](https://www.linkedin.com/in/sriniketh-jayasendil/)

-Send SMS to a verfied Phone Number using Twilio
+**Description:** This notebook allows you to send SMS messages using the Twilio API.

 ## Input